 - Place the cast iron in the oven to get hot.

-- Into a large bowl, add Jiffy cornbread mix, yellow cornmeal, coconut milk, soy (or almond) milk, one tablespoon extra virgin olive oil, Old Bay seasoning, rubbed sage, and freshly cracked black peppercorns.
+- Into a large bowl, add Jiffy cornbread mix, yellow cornmeal, coconut milk, soy (or almond) milk, one tablespoon of extra virgin olive oil, Old Bay seasoning, rubbed sage, and freshly cracked black peppercorns.

 - Mix the ingredients thoroughly.

-- Remove the cast iron from the oven and add the remaining tablespoons of extra virgin olive oil.
+- Remove the cast iron from the oven and add the remaining extra virgin olive oil tablespoons.

 - Use a brush and ensure the bottom and sides of the skillet are coated with olive oil.